-Scripture and tips to improve the relationships in your life.
+Scripture and tips to help you improve the relationships in your life.

 Friends.
 Where would we be without them?
 The Bible itself is full of powerful friendships.
 God talked with Moses “face to face, as one friend speaks to another” (Genesis 33:11).
 After the death of her two sons, Naomi decided to return to her homeland.
 She urged her two daughters-in-law to return to their own families, but Ruth clung to her, declaring, “Where you go, I shall go” (Ruth 1:16).